deparkes/SecretSanta/README.md

 * Actually, yes they can - the sent items log will show the messages sent out to your santas.

 # About
-Original Code by Mark Patton.
+Original Matlab Code by Mark Patton.
+Python Code by Stuart Bowe.
 Modifications and publication by Duncan Parkes.